December 12, 2017

-NYU Washington, DC, Washington Performing Arts, and the Embassy of the Republic of Malta in Washington, DC are pleased to present Songs of Warmth: A Winter Concert by acclaimed Maltese talents Nico Darmanin, tenor & Gabi Sultana, pianist.
+NYU Washington, DC, Washington Performing Arts, and the Embassy of the Republic of Malta in Washington, DC presented Songs of Warmth: A Winter Concert by acclaimed Maltese talents Nico Darmanin, tenor & Gabi Sultana, pianist.

 Maltese tenor Nico Darmanin is fast establishing himself in the Bel Canto repertoire, having performed at the Royal Opera House, Covent Garden, Welsh National Opera, Scottish Opera, Opera Vlaanderen, Opera Holland Park, the Wexford Opera Festival and the Rossini Opera Festival in Pesaro.

 Maltese Tenor Nico Darmanin studied at the Royal College of Music and the National Opera Studio.
 He made his debut at the Royal Opera, Covent Garden as Danieli (Les Vepres Sicilennes) under Pappano, a production which won an Olivier award, soon returning as Apparition of a Youth (Die Frau ohne Schatten) under Bychkov which won Best Opera at the South Bank Sky Arts Awards.

 Other roles include Conte Almaviva (WNO, Opera Holland Park, Gozo), Don Ramiro (Scottish Opera, Opera Holland Park), Italian Tenor in Rosenkavalier and Don Ottavio (Opera Vlaanderen), Belfiore in Il Viaggio a Reims (Rossini Opera Festival in Pesaro) Don Ottavio (Nederlandse Reisopera), Comte D'Ory (Dorset Opera Festival) and Mergy (Wexford Festival) and in 2015 he represented Malta at the Cardiff Singer of the World competition.